Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: Pulsar set

 \section{Pulsar set}

 This section presents information about the pulsar set utilised in our study, including pulsar names, physical parameters, and the original reference for each profile (Table \ref{tab:pulsars}).
+Physical parameters and uncertainties were taken from the ATNF pulsar catalogue~\citep{Manchester+2005AJ....129.1993M}.
+Distances in the ATNF pulsar catalogue are based on the YMW16 electron-density model~\citep{Yao2017ApJ...835...29Y}; with relative errors within the uncertainty limits of independently measured distances on which the model is based.
+While relative errors have a factor of 0.9 as an upper limit, the mean and median have factors of 0.42 and 0.05 respectively.
+Hence, we choose to use a fiducial factor of 0.25.
 In addition, we present the original phase sampling distributions in Figure \ref{fig:epn-bins}.